adrianharet/adrianharet.github.io/_posts/2025-04-28-real-life-games.md

 [Mixed Strategies and Mixed Equilibria](/content/teaching/2025-ss-real-life-games/04-01-game-theory-mixed-nash.pdf).

 #### <i class="fa-solid fa-link"></i> Bonus
-**Fridman, L.**
+Fridman, L.
 [@lexfridman].
 (2018, December 28).
 [Tuomas Sandholm: Poker and Game Theory](https://www.youtube.com/watch?v=b7bStIQovcY).
 Lex Fridman Podcast #12 [YouTube].

-- **About the video:** Lex Fridman talks to Tuomas Sandholm, who led a team that created an artificial agent for playing Texas Hold'em Poker.
+- Lex Fridman talks to Tuomas Sandholm, who led a team that created an artificial agent for playing Texas Hold'em Poker.
 The link points to a specific moment where Sandholm discusses the Nash equilibrium and its crucial role in ensuring the success of the agent, though the entire interview is very interesting.